Fresno police still looking for answers in the murder of Jovanni Boyd one year later

 “Somebody out there knows something that can lead to the arrest of the guilty parties and we need your Help,” said Paco Balderrama, Fresno police chief.

 So far, no arrests have been made.
-Fresno police commander Larry Bolin said investigators had little to go on.
+Fresno police lieutenant Larry Bolin said investigators had little to go on.

 Jovanni’s parents Karla and Chris described him as someone who didn’t like to see people hurting or mistreated.